salmoncore/2024ClassNotes/README.md

 - [SQL and Databases](./SQL.md)

 ## Contributions
-See the original post in Discord to see who to contact to get added.
+See the original post in Discord > notes-resources to see who to contact to get added.
 Be sure to include your github username when you do so.
 - [Template for new documents](./newFileTemplate.md)
 - [Markdown Cheatsheet ↗️](https://www.markdownguide.org/cheat-sheet/)
 - [Data to Exclude](./DatatoExclude.md)